Edy's Pie: In France

 In June 1924, the "Esquimaux-Brick" company was founded in Paris.
 It quickly expanded its production to other European countries, in particular to Italy and Hungary.
 The company produced "Esquimaux Bricks" which, as the name says, did not yet have a stick.
-The rights for Esquimau brand were registered in France in 1928.
+The rights for Esquimaux brand were registered in France in 1928.
 The "Esquimaux Ch.
 Gervais" were marketed the same year by Gervais, a French cheese producer.
 In 1931, Gervais bought the Société Esquimaux-Brick, which was dissolved.
 The trademark was filed by Gervais.
 It was renamed to "Kim" ("Kim Eskimo" or "Kim cone") during the years 1990–2000, as due to its wide use it was recognized as a generic name.

 In other countries

 In South Australia, the Alaska Ice Cream company licensed the Eskimo Pie name and manufacturing process in 1923.

-The product was introduced to New Zealand in the 1940s, where it is produced by Tip Top.
-In 2020, Tip Top responded to criticism of the product's name by changing it to "Polar Pie".

 In the countries of the former Soviet Union as well as in France the word "Eskimo" is used as a generic name, not a trademark, for chocolate-covered ice cream with a wooden stick to handle it.

-In the Czech Republic, "Eskymo" is a brand of Eskimo-Pie style ice cream produced (as of 2020) by Unilever under its Algida brand.
+In the Czech Republic, "Eskymo" is a brand of Eskimo Pie-style ice cream produced (as of 2020) by Unilever under its Algida brand.
 While the word "Eskymo" can be used as a generic term in some regions of the country, the most common word for a chocolate-covered bar of ice-cream with a stick handle is "Nanuk" (in reference to the 1922 film Nanook of the North).